testing-library/eslint-plugin-testing-library/docs/rules/prefer-implicit-assert.md

 <!-- end auto-generated rule header -->

 Testing Library `getBy*` & `findBy*` queries throw an error if the element is not found.
-Therefore it is not necessary to also assert existance with things like `expect(getBy*.toBeInTheDocument()` or `expect(awaint findBy*).not.toBeNull()`
+Therefore it is not necessary to also assert existence with things like `expect(getBy*.toBeInTheDocument()` or `expect(await findBy*).not.toBeNull()`

 ## Rule Details

-This rule aims to reuduce uncecessary assertion's for presense of an element, when using queries that implicitly fail when said element is not found.
+This rule aims to reduce unnecessary assertion's for presence of an element, when using queries that implicitly fail when said element is not found.

 Examples of **incorrect** code for this rule with the default configuration: